astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 it will eventually become much bigger and much less scary to deal with.

 One other system beyond a TODO list like I've said above is a **calendar**.
-It surprises me how many people make it through life without using calendars, and again, do what works for you, but I think to some degree if you're trying toward higher levels of productivity, you need a way to split up your time.
+It surprises me how many people make it through life without using calendars.
+Again, do what works for you, but I think to some degree if you're trying toward higher levels of productivity, you need a way to manage your time.

 Finally, as my first point explained: figure out what works for you.
 Not all of this advice is going to work, but hopefully it sets you on the right path.
 And if you find your systems